PriyanshuKumar21/Fitness-App/README.md

 # Fitness App

 A comprehensive mobile fitness application built with Flutter that helps users track their workouts, monitor progress, and maintain a healthy lifestyle.
+Includes a modern glassmorphic UI element, added with the help of AI tools.

 ## Features